Workplace Ergonomics 101

 Ergonomic Risk Factors

-Risk factors related to work activity and ergonomics can make it more difficult to maintain this balance, and increase the probability that some individuals may develop an MSD.
+Risk factors related to work activity and ergonomics can make it more difficult to maintain the balance between musculoskeletal fatigue and recovery, and increase the probability that some individuals may develop an MSD.

 - High Task Repetition